python-trio/asyncclick/docs/index.rst

     :scale: 50%
     :target: https://palletsprojects.com/p/click/

-Trio-Click ist a fork of Click that works well with Trio.
+AsyncClick ist a fork of Click that works well with (some) async frameworks.
+Supported: asyncio, trio, and curio.

 Click, in turn, is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the "Command